awsdocs/aws-ruby-developer-guide/doc_source/timeout-duration.rst

 wait five seconds between two retries on every client operation.

 By default, the |sdk-ruby| performs up to three retries, with 15 seconds between retries, for a total of up to four attempts.
-Therefore, an operation could take 60 seconds to time out, so the example could take 15 seconds to time out.
+Therefore, an operation could take up to 60 seconds to time out, so the example could take up to 15 seconds to time out.

 .. code-block:: ruby

-    s3 = Aws::S3::Client.new(region: 'us-west-2', retry_limit: 2, http_open_timeout: 5)
+    s3 = Aws::S3::Client.new(region: 'us-west-2',
+                             retry_limit: 2,
+			     retry_backoff: lambda { |c| 5)